gradio-app/gradio/guides/01_getting-started/03_sharing-your-app.md

 ## Security and File Access

 Sharing your Gradio app with others (by hosting it on Spaces, on your own server, or through temporary share links) **exposes** certain files on the host machine to users of your Gradio app.
-This is done so that Gradio apps are able to display output files created by Gradio or created by your prediction function.

-In particular, Gradio apps grant users access to three kinds of files:
+In particular, Gradio apps ALLOW users to access to three kinds of files:

-* Files in the same folder (or a subdirectory) of where the Gradio script is launched from.
-For example, if the path to your gradio scripts is `/home/usr/scripts/project/app.py` and you launch it from `/home/usr/scripts/project/`, then users of your shared Gradio app will be able to access any files inside `/home/usr/scripts/project/`.
-This is needed so that you can easily reference these files in your Gradio app.
+* **Files in the same directory (or a subdirectory) of where the Gradio script is launched from.** For example, if the path to your gradio scripts is `/home/usr/scripts/project/app.py` and you launch it from `/home/usr/scripts/project/`, then users of your shared Gradio app will be able to access any files inside `/home/usr/scripts/project/`.
+This is done so that you can easily reference these files in your Gradio app (e.g. for your app's `examples`).

-* Temporary files created by Gradio.
-These are files that are created by Gradio as part of running your prediction function.
+* **Temporary files created by Gradio.** These are files that are created by Gradio as part of running your prediction function.
 For example, if your prediction function returns a video file, then Gradio will save that video to a temporary file and then send the path to the temporary file to the front end.
-You can customize the location of temporary files created by Gradio by setting the environment variable GRADIO_TEMP_DIR to an absolute path, such as `/home/usr/scripts/project/temp/`.
+You can customize the location of temporary files created by Gradio by setting the environment variable `GRADIO_TEMP_DIR` to an absolute path, such as `/home/usr/scripts/project/temp/`.

-* Files that you explicitly allow via the `allowed_paths` parameter in `launch()`.
+* **Files that you explicitly allow via the `allowed_paths` parameter in `launch()`**.
 This parameter  allows you to pass in a list of additional directories or exact filepaths you'd like to allow users to have access to.
 (By default, this parameter is an empty list).

+Gradio DOES NOT ALLOW access to:

+* **Dotfiles** (any files whose name begins with `'.'`) or any files that are contained in any directory whose name begins with `'.'`

+* **Files that you explicitly allow via the `blocked_paths` parameter in `launch()`**.
+You can pass in a list of additional directories or exact filepaths to the `blocked_paths` parameter in `launch()`.
+This parameter takes precedence over the files that Gradio exposes by default or by the `allowed_paths`.

+* **Any other paths on the host machine**.
 Users should NOT be able to access other arbitrary paths on the host.

-Furthermore, as a security measure, you can also **block** specific files or directories from being able to be accessed by users.
-To do this, pass in a list of additional directories or exact filepaths to the `blocked_paths` parameter in `launch()`.
-This parameter takes precedence over the files that Gradio exposes by default or by the `allowed_paths`.
+Please make sure you are running the latest version of `gradio` for these security settings to apply.